-This article is one in a series showing how to get WebDriver working in various editors and language platforms.
+This article will show you how to get WebDriver working in Python.

 For an overview of how WebDriver works, please see the section “WebDriver Overview” in the blogpost “Getting Started with Webdriver/Selenium for Java in Eclipse” here.